CloudCannon/documentation/_editing/5_front_matter.md

 Any data structures are possible.
 You can even have nested arrays.

 #### Usage
-Set an array, hash or any data type inside an existing array
+Set an array, hash or any data type inside an existing array.

 #### Front Matter
 {% highlight liquid %}
 ---
-testimonial:
+testimonials:
   - name: Beans
     quote: LionWear is my favourite way to buy clothes online
     photo_path: "/image/beans_profile.jpg"